andrewhill157/leiden/docs/source/data.rst

 Data
 ====

-If you install from source or clone from GitHub, there will be examples of the major data formats used in this project;
+If you install from source or clone from GitHub, there will be examples of the major data formats output from the scripts in this package.
-variants from the LOVD muscular dystrophy pages.

-I have (at the time of this writing) placed a copy of all data extracted from the LOVD muscular dystrophy pages at: http://www.broadinstitute.org/~ahill/lovd_muscle/

 Extracted Data
 ^^^^^^^^^^^^^^
 The naming convention is <gene_name>.txt.

 Contains original variant data as found on LOVD.
 Files are saved per gene by extract_data.py.

-Raw VCF Files
-^^^^^^^^^^^^^
-Naming convention is <gene_name>.vcf.

-Contains entries from extracted data that successfully remapped to VCF format.
-Files are save per input file by generate_vcf_files.py.

 Annotated VCF Files
 ^^^^^^^^^^^^^^^^^^^